Magic Smoke Electronics

 Noise

-The noise output has significant crosstalk from the VCO but works for FM modulation of the oscillator.
-I did some experimentation and determined that the noise was coming from the -15 volt supply to U4 and Q3.
-I isolated the -15 volts to Q3 and U4 by cutting the power trace above U4 and bypassing -15 volts to U3.
+My modifications on this prototype consisted of cutting the power trace above U4 and bypassing -15 volts to U3.
 I had to also cut the trace to bypass the base of Q3 and wire -15 volts from U4.
 I cut the -15 volt trace to U4 at the bottom of the PCB and added a 79L12 regulator with a 4.7 uF capacitor across C17.
 I also isolated the +15 volt supply in a similar manner but used a 22R resistor and 4.7 uF capacitor across C16.
 The +15 volts does not contribute to the crosstalk so you can leave this unmodified.
 Below is a photo of my PCB modifications showing the -15 and +15 volt isolation and the orientation of Q6.
+I should have simply gone back to the schematic and studied how to eliminate the dependency on the -15 volts.

 I made a mounting bracket and a 1U front panel using stock aluminum.
 I covered the front panel with a laser print from FrontPanelExpress and sprayed it with clearcoat.
 It came out pretty good as can be seen in the lower right photo although the white legends and graphics are a bit light.
 Perhaps increasing the line width to 0.4 mm for laser printing would better match other module panels.